memtech/memphistechnology.org/source/_posts/2016-05-06-memphis-tech-talks-hosted-by-fit-and-mtf.md

 • George Spake: Accessibility 101- the technical stuff

+• Daniel Lissner: 1s and 0s - the Basics of Assembly and Machine Language

 • Jason Charnes : 15 Minutes with React Native

 For more information and to RSVP please visit the <a href="http://www.meetup.com/memphis-technology-user-groups/events/230661746/" target="_blank">Meetup.com event</a>.